aarnogiannakis/Supply_Chain_Analytics/README.md

 # Optimization of Facility Locations and Technician Routing

 This repository contains all the code and documentation for a two-part project aimed at enhancing operational efficiency for Company A. The project focuses on strategic optimization of facility locations and efficient routing of technicians within City AB.
+The project is inspired by the course 42380 Supply Chain analytics taught by Allan Larsen at DTU.

 **Project Overview**